mozilla/addon-sdk/doc/dev-guide-source/tutorials/event-targets.md

    - License, v.
 2.0.
 If a copy of the MPL was not distributed with this
    - file, You can obtain one at http://mozilla.org/MPL/2.0/. -->

-# Creating Event Emitters #
+# Creating Event Targets #

-<span class="aside">This tutorial describes the use of low-level APIs:
+<span class="aside">This tutorial describes the use of low-level APIs.
 These APIs are still in active development, and we expect to make incompatible changes to them in future releases.</span>